Arizona man dies after self-medicating with chloroquine to treat coronavirus - Local News 8

 Banner Health, which is based in Arizona, didn’t give any details on how the couple, both in their 60s, acquired the chloroquine or which Banner hospital treated them.

-However, according to the statement, “within thirty minutes of ingestion, the couple experienced immediate effects requiring admittance to a nearby Banner Health hospital.”
+“Within thirty minutes of ingestion, the couple experienced immediate effects requiring admittance to a nearby Banner Health hospital,” its statement said.

-Trump has called chloroquine, and the closely-related hydroxychloroquine, potential game changers in the fight against Covid-19.
+Trump has called chloroquine and the closely related hydroxychloroquine potentially important in the fight against Covid-19.

 “HYDROXYCHLOROQUINE & AZITHROMYCIN, taken together, have a real chance to be one of the biggest game changers in the history of medicine,” he tweeted Saturday.

-Some early research suggests the drug could be useful against the virus.
-However, Trump’s comments have prompted health officials to warn that further study is needed.
+Early research suggests the drug could be useful against the virus, but Trump’s comments have prompted health officials to warn that further study is needed.

 Dr. Anthony Fauci, the nation’s top infectious disease expert, has said the drugs may be effective against the novel coronavirus.
 However, he told CBS’ Margaret Brennan on Sunday that Trump had heard about the hydroxychloroquine and azithromycin combination’s effectiveness from anecdotal reports.